-- subsidised public loans to companies: Member States can grant loans with favourable interest rates to companies, now also available for subordinated loans; - safeguards for banks that channel State aid to the economy; - support for COVID-19 related (i) R&D, (ii) testing and upscaling of testing facilities, and (iii) production facilities for medicines, vaccines, medical devices, etc.; - sectoral or regional tax or social security breaks or wage compensation to avoid layoffs; - equity and hybrid capital investments as a matter of last resort and subject to stringent conditions regarding size, remuneration, exit and governance.
+- State guarantees for loans taken by companies from banks: Member States can provide State guarantees to ensure banks keep providing loans to customers, including for subordinated loans; - subsidised public loans to companies: Member States can grant loans with favourable interest rates to companies, now also available for subordinated loans; - safeguards for banks that channel State aid to the economy; - support for COVID-19 related (i) R&D, (ii) testing and upscaling of testing facilities, and (iii) production facilities for medicines, vaccines, medical devices, etc.; - sectoral or regional tax or social security breaks or wage compensation to avoid layoffs; - equity and hybrid capital investments as a matter of last resort and subject to stringent conditions regarding size, remuneration, exit and governance; support in the form of direct grants, tax advantages, payment facilities, guarantees or subsidised interest rate loans to over up to 70% (90% in case of micro or small companies) of fixed costs which are not covered by revenues over eligible period.

-All Member States and the UK had a total of more than 170 support schemes approved under the Framework so far.
+All Member States and the UK had a total of more than 250 support schemes approved under the Framework so far.

-Government Support in the EU: more options for Member States' support for businesses under the amended Temporary Framework for State Aid
+To read more about this topic, please see this alert: Government Support in the EU: more options for Member States' support for businesses under the amended Temporary Framework for State Aid